October 2021 (version 7.7)¶

 File Browser The default network port has been changed to

 8084to resolve a conflict with HTPC Manager.
 This only affects newFile Browser installations.
-Many thanks to @KamikazeePL for reporting this issue on the DietPi forum.
+Many thanks to @KamikazeePL for reporting this issue.

 Network & Printing interface:

 /run/dietpi/.networkfile to obtain network details.
 All uses of these files have been replaced with the new DietPi-Globals